 Each year, Arts Tasmania delivers funding to arts organisations, individual artists and small museums and collections across Tasmania.
-Peer assessment is fundamental to the decision making process.
-It ensures that government investment is directed to artists and organisations whose proposals demonstrate the highest degree of quality against the published assessment criteria, in competition with those of other applicants and within available funding.
+Peer assessment is fundamental to the decision-making process.

-Anyone with relevant expertise can self-nominate to join the Arts Tasmania peer register.
-Once on the peer register, peers can be called upon to assist in the assessment of applications relevant to their artform and experience.
-The peer register allows for greater diversity and breadth of peer involvement in Arts Tasmania's processes.
+Anyone with relevant expertise can self-nominate to join the Arts Tasmania Peer Register.
+Once on the register, peers may be called upon to assist in the assessment of applications relevant to their artform and experience.

-In order to be considered as a peer you must be able to confirm you have professional experience in the arts in at least one of the following roles:
+To be considered as a peer you must have professional experience in the arts in at least one of the following roles:

 - Arts worker – a person who works in the arts sector and contributes to the processes of making and sharing art, but is not necessarily an artist.